akeneo/pim-docs/cookbook/ui_customization/add_custom_informations_to_a_field.rst

                     return BaseForm.prototype.configure.apply(this, arguments);
                 },
                 addFieldExtension: function (event) {
-                    //The event contains the field and an array of promises
+                    //The event contains the field and an array of promises.
+The fiel field will wait for all the promises to be resolve before rendering.
-                    //You can add your to be sure that the field will wait for you before rendering itself event.promises.push($.Deferred().resolve().then(function () {
+                    //You can add a promise to this array to be sure that the field will wait for you before rendering itself event.promises.push($.Deferred().resolve().then(function () {
                         var field = event.field;